GeorgiKeranov/blog-cms/README.md

 # Database : MySql , Connector : mysql-connector.
 #
 # If you want to run it in InteliJ :
-# 1. Set your language level (in ProjectSettings/Modules : Language level : 8 - Lambdas...)
+# 1. Set your language level (in ProjectSettings/Modules/(Click on the folder with project name "Blog") then change Language level to 8 - Lambdas...)
-# 2. File/Settings then click on Build, Execution, Deployment/Comipler/Java Compiler/
+# 2. File/Settings then click on Build, Execution, Deployment/Compiler/Java Compiler/
 # and then in left have "Target bytecode version" - change it this to 1.8.
 #
 # Configure for your machine :